More than $1 million donated to families of bus crash victims

 SUPPORT for the victims and survivors of the Hunter Valley bus tragedy has reached more than $1.3 million as loved ones prepare to farewell three Singleton locals who lost their lives.

-A national Rotary fundraiser launched in the days after the June 11 crash has raised more than $970,000 alone from almost 2000 donors.
+A national Rotary fundraiser launched in the immediate aftermath of the June 11 crash has raised more than $1 million alone from almost 2000 donors.

+The fund is operated by RAWCS, and assistant coordinator Brian Coffey told the Newcastle Herald about $475,000 had already been rolled out to those affected by the disaster.

+The money is supporting the 25 survivors, the families of the 10 people who were killed, and four "traumatised" wedding guests who were in a car following the bus and helped save lives at the confronting scene.

 NSW Premier Chris Minns previously announced the state government would donate $100,000 to the fund.

-The fund's manager confirmed the first round of money had been distributed to those affected - including the families of victims and survivors - with more to be rolled out soon.
+Mr Coffey confirmed more money would be rolled out - probably in another two or three stages - as pledged donations continue to come in.

-A committee for the fund was set up with the Roosters AFL club, after seven of its members were lost in the crash.
+A committee for the fund was set up involving Singleton mayor Sue Moore, representatives from the Roosters AFL club and the Warrandyte Cricket Club, and a representative from the Rotary Club of Singleton Sunrise.

-The Rotary Club of Singleton Sunrise sponsors the fundraiser and has been backed by the Warrandyte Donvale club.

-The Warrandyte community in Victoria was also deeply affected by the tragedy.
+Seven of those killed in the bus crash at Greta were involved with the Roosters, while another was from the Warrandyte community in Victoria.

 "The Warrandyte area thrives on its community spirit at which clubs like the cricket club are at the heart," the organiser wrote.